Save

 Evan Peters discusses his character with Netflix

-In the overall series, episode six, “Silenced“, undoubtedly stands out above the others.
-Written by David McMillan and Janet Mock (Pose, Hollywood), and directed by Paris Barclay, it is not only an outstanding example of Black storytelling but also a vivid display of the use of cinematic language.
-The episode is entirely focused on the character of Tony Hughes (played by actor Rodney Burford, who is partially deaf and a cochlear-implant user), a deaf black man who was murdered by Dahmer in 1991.
-Besides conspicuously showing how DAHMER strives to always put the victim at the center, this episode skillfully uses the medium to always put Tony and his gaze in the spotlight.
+In the overall series, episode six, “Silenced,” undoubtedly stands out above the others.
+Written by David McMillan and Janet Mock (Pose, Hollywood) and directed by Paris Barclay, it is an outstanding example of Black storytelling and a vivid demonstration of the use of cinematic language.
+The episode focuses entirely on the character of Tony Hughes (played by actor Rodney Burford, who is partially deaf and a cochlear implant user), a deaf black man who was murdered by Dahmer in 1991.
+Not only does this episode strikingly demonstrate DAHMER‘s efforts to keep the victim at the center of the story, but it also cleverly uses the medium to keep Tony and his gaze in the spotlight.

-Silence gives room to the dark, hellish, sorrowful, and haunting atmospheres provided by the score composed and performed by Australians Nick Cave and Warren Ellis.
-Starting with the eerie “whale cries” which the show even incorporates into the narrative (Dahmer listens to them in his cell to catch sleep).
-These peculiar sounds become a veritable leitmotif guiding Dahmer’s slow walk and almost phlegmatic way of speaking.
+The silence gives room to the dark, hellish, sorrowful, and haunting atmosphere provided by the soundtrack composed and performed by Australians Nick Cave and Warren Ellis.
+Beginning with the eerie “whale cries,” which the show even incorporates into the narrative (Dahmer listens to them in his cell to help him sleep).
+These peculiar sounds become a veritable leitmotif, guiding Dahmer’s slow walk and almost phlegmatic way of speaking.
 But also a kind of ritual that musically expresses the attempt to want to descend into the unexplored and dark depths of the human.

 Everything seems to take on a labyrinthine, ghostly atmosphere (Oily Tadpoles) filled with anxiety.
-From the vocal parts to the piano (New Job, No More Free Rides), to the violin (Death And Baptism), to the synth and flute: everything seems to want to stretch and tighten that hallway leading to the exit from the monster’s apartment.
-And if the squeezed, claustrophobic, almost breath-choking rhythms of Tourniquet Knot intensify the getaway, the slow progress of the End Credits closes the circle forever hiding the demon underground.
+From the vocals to the piano (New Job, No More Free Rides), to the violin (Death And Baptism), to the synth and flute, everything seems to want to stretch and narrow the hallway leading to the exit of the monster’s apartment.
+And if the squeezed, claustrophobic, almost breath-choking rhythms of Tourniquet Knot intensify the escape, the slow progress of the End Credits closes the circle and hides the demon underground forever.

-Nick [Cave] and I just sit in a room and start playing […] We create a kind of meditative space where the sound directs the choices made.
+Nick and I just sit in a room and start playing.
+That’s how we’ve always worked historically, whether on film scores or Bad Seeds albums.
+We create a kind of meditative space where the sound directs the choices made.
 We improvise a lot – seeking the accidents that happen serendipitously when you place the results with the image.
+We listen closely to the notes given to us and are happy to take advice on board.
+The whole team was amazing and professional.
+Trusting the creatives makes a big difference in the process.

 Warren Ellis in an interview with Variety